chbrown/overdrive/README.md

 Simply install a Chrome or Firefox extension to customize your user agent, then select some Windows or pre-Catalina value from https://techblog.willshouse.com/2012/01/03/most-common-user-agents/ (or wherever), and refresh your "Loans" page.

+**New** (as of 2022-02):
+you must now also click the "Do you have the OverDrive app? >" disclosure/dropdown to get the "Download MP3 audiobook" link to show up.

 ---

 I call this a "standalone" script,